 Research

-Dynamics of the Circadian Timekeeping System
+Dynamics of Circadian Rhythms

 - Kim R, Reed MC.
 (2021).
 A mathematical model of circadian rhythms and dopamine.
 Theoretical Biology and Medical Modelling.
 18(8). https://doi.org/10.1186/s12976-021-00139-w